MicrosoftDocs/sdk-api/sdk-api-src/content/taskschd/nn-taskschd-iemailaction.md

 ## -description

 <p class="CCE_Message">[This interface is no longer supported.
-Please use IExecAction with the  powershell <a href="https://docs.microsoft.com/powershell/module/3.0/microsoft.powershell.utility/Send-MailMessage">Send-MailMessage</a> cmdlet as a workaround.]
+Please use IExecAction with the  powershell Send-MailMessage cmdlet as a workaround.]

 Represents an action that sends an email message.